 Valley Court Diversion Programs: Represent your community in the restorative justice process by serving on community restorative panels in the Upper Valley.
 Volunteers are essential to the success of court diversion, as they represent the voice of the community and help participants understand how their actions have affected others.
 Training is provided.
 Call 802-281-5213 or visit www.vcdp.org.

-Valley Terrace in White River Junction: Work on arts and crafts, play games, read, and visit with residents.
+Valley Terrace in White River Junction: Read, color, converse and play cards or games with residents for an hour or longer per month.
 Contact Marcia DeCoff-Perry or Bobbi Trombley at 802-280-1910.

 Vermont Guardian ad Litem Program: Help abused and neglected children by becoming an advocate in the court system.
 802-295-4008.
 Visit www.vermontjudiciary.org/gtc/Family/GAL.aspx.

-The Vermont Institute of Natural Science in Quechee: Volunteers needed to feed baby birds and assist with maintenance, administrative and guest services.
+The Vermont Institute of Natural Science in Quechee: Volunteers needed to assist with maintenance, special events and guest services.
 802-359-5000, ext.
 221. email@example.com. www.vinsweb.org.

 Vermont Volunteer Services for Animals Humane Society in Bridgewater: Assist with grant writing, fundraisers, office and computer work, finding foster homes for pets and planning events.
 802-672-5302.
 Visit www.vvsahs.org.